steven-wolfman/ubc-term-finder/dev-story.md

 };
 ```

 Mocking, on the other hand, is complicated!
 We ended up following [Yacine Hmito's advice on mocking `Date`](https://github.com/facebook/jest/issues/9185#issuecomment-560152566).
 We simplified that example substantially since we only wanted to handle calling the zero-argument constructor.
-(We would have preferred to use [jest's `spyOn` method](https://jestjs.io/docs/jest-object#jestspyonobject-methodname) over this solution, but both the fact that `Date` is in the global scope and that we want to mock a constructor make this challenging.)
+(We would have preferred to use [jest's `spyOn` method](https://jestjs.io/docs/jest-object#jestspyonobject-methodname), and [using `spyOn` _is_ possible](https://stackoverflow.com/questions/28504545/how-to-mock-a-constructor-like-new-date/57599680#57599680).
+However, because `Date` is in the global scope and we are mocking a constructor, that solution ends up dropping most of the advantages of `spyOn` versus standard mock functions.)

 Here's the setup for our mock-based testing, which we explain below: